-This is my sister Robyn’s creamy mac and cheese recipe!
-Look at how creamy it is and cheesy.
-It is so delicious and a hit at any party!
+This is my sister Robyn’s creamy mac and cheese recipe.
+Look at how creamy and cheesy it is.
+It makes a delicious hit at any gathering.

 This creamy mac and cheese recipe lives up to its name by being cheesy and creamy.
-Iit will satisfy your every comfort food desire.
+It will satisfy your every comfort food craving.
 Robyn has been making this recipe for a while now and boy, are we glad she does!

 I remember one time, the family was gathered at Robyn’s for a celebration.
 I believe it was a graduation party for one of her kids.
 My brother Bob was helping out and he was tasked with preparing the mac and cheese.